stengy/lab-27-reddit-search/README.md

 ###### SearchResultList
 * If there are topics in the application state it should display the unordered list
-* Each list item in the unordered list should conain the following
+* Each list item in the unordered list should contain the following
   * an anchor tag with a href to the topic.url
     * inside the anchor a heading tag with the topic.title
-    * inside the ancor a p tag with the number of topic.ups
+    * inside the anchor a p tag with the number of topic.ups

 #### Test
 * Test RedditSearchForm
   * Test your onChange handler
   * Test your onSubmit handler
 * Test RedditTopicListing
-  * make sure your view has the apropriate content based of the state of your application
+  * make sure your view has the appropriate content based of the state of your application

 ####  Documentation
 Write a description of the project in your README.md